 From the perspective of condylar health, the centric relation is widely accepted as the most stable position of the condyles in the glenoid fossa [1-4].
-Earlier studies concluded that the mandible in the CR is positioned by the elevator muscles in case no dental influences are present [1, 3, 5, 6, 7].
+Earlier studies concluded that the mandible in the centric relation (CR) is positioned by the elevator muscles in case no dental influences are present [1, 3, 5, 6, 7].
 However, the actual condylar position is determined by the contact between the upper and the lower teeth in the maximum intercuspation (MI) position.
 Positions of CR and MI are rarely coincident, and small discrepancies are usually present between them.
 Discrepancies between the CR and MI can be evaluated at dental and condylar levels.
-Slides increased at the dental level should be confirmed through condylar measurement using the CPI articulator.
+Slides increased at the dental level should be confirmed through condylar measurement using the condylar position indicator (CPI) articulator.
 Significant slides might affect proper orthodontic diagnosis by changing the dentofacial features of dental malocclusions [2, 5, 7, 8].
-Proffit recommends mounting the orthodontic models on an articulator in case anterior slides of 2 to 3 mm and lateral slides of any range exist between the MI and the CR positions at the dental level [9].
+Proffit [9] recommends mounting the orthodontic models on an articulator in case anterior slides of 2-3 mm and lateral slides of any range exist between the MI and the CR positions at the dental level.
 Values of dental CR-MI discrepancies do not usually correspond to discrepancy in values obtained at the condylar level for the asymptomatic population [2, 3, 4, 10].
 Therefore, the mounting of diagnostic models is recommended by several clinicians before the start of orthodontic treatment.
 This enables the observation of the real difference between the CR and MI [2, 3, 7, 11, 12].
-Furthhermore, if the positions of the CR and MI are close to each other, the possibility for the development of TMDs is lower [6].
+Furthermore, if the positions of the CR and MI are close to each other, the possibility of temporomandibular disorders (TMDs) development is lower [6].
 The stability of condyles in the CR is most commonly worsened by the presence of occlusal interferences located in the area of the posterior teeth, which might increase the CR-MI discrepancy and cause development of TMD [2, 3, 9, 11, 13].
 In order to reach the most stable intercuspal position, the mandible must avoid these prematurities that lead to mandibular shifts on all three spatial planes [11].
-These deviated positions of the mandible coerce the related muscles to adapt to various neuromuscular patterns of activity, causing condylar instability [2, 3, 11].
-In order to relieve the muscles of inadequate activity, neuromuscular deprogramming is required.
-Several researchers recommend the application of stabilization splint therapy for deprogramming the neuromuscular system prior to the registration of the CR position [12, 14, 15].
-Also, when compared to other methods, the most consistent and reproducible results of CR bite registration were obtained after deprogramming was performed with the occlusal stabilization splint [15, 16].
-Ideal protocol calls for complete the neuromuscular deprogramming of all subjects, with increased CR-MI discrepancy at the occlusal level (horizontal or vertical discrepancy greater than 2.0 mm between the CR and MI position), using a stabilization splint therapy before the registration of the CR position.
-Roth suggested that even if asymptomatic individuals were deprogrammed with an occlusal splint, greater difference between CR and MI would be observed in comparison with non-deprogrammed asymptomatic individuals [11].
-With regard to the impact of the neuromuscular system on CR bite registration, it was hypothesized that asymptomatic patients could show greater condylar distraction if the neuromuscular system was deprogrammed using the stabilization splint therapy, compared to the case of absence of such deprogramming.
-The purpose of this study was to compare the condylar displacements between the CR and the MI positions across three planes of space, when measured before and after the deprogramming of the neuromuscular system using a stabilization splint.
-Additionally, the condylar positions among males and females were compared both before and after the neuromuscular deprogramming.
+These deviated positions of the mandible coerce the related muscles to adapt to various neuromuscular patterns of activity,